Applying to HSUApply Online

 Early Start Writing – ESPW 55: An online one-unit course preparing students for a range of college-level reading and writing tasks in different disciplines, with a particular focus on developing students’ skills in evaluating their own work.
 After taking the course, students will have the opportunity to adjust their placements for freshman composition.
 ESPW 55 is July 5, 2016 through July 29, 2016.

 English: All students who have not demonstrated college readiness must participate (EPT score less than 147).
 Please note that students who were deemed conditionally exempt in English based on the Early Assessment Program (EAP), SAT Verbal scores between 460 and 490, or ACT English scores between 19 and 23, will be required to participate.
 If you pass your Senior Year English Experience, you will become exempt from the EPT.

 “ I'm really happy I had the chance to participate in this course.
-It really helped to make a difference between college and high school, it helped me understand to figure out a solution to my writing issue, and also, it helped me to get more confident in myself.”
+It really helped to make a difference between college and high school, it helped me figure out a solution to my writing issue, and also, it helped me to get more confident in myself.”
 Early Start Writing student, 2013

 Exemptions - The following freshmen will not be required to participate in Early Start: